Cataloochee (Great Smoky Mountains): Early settlement

-Pioneer life in Cataloochee
+Pioneer life

 Along with the fertile bottomland in Cataloochee, the raising of livestock was the primary incentive that drew early settlers to the valley.
 The grassy balds were perfect summertime pastures for sheep and cattle, and hogs could roam and forage in the dense forests.
 Every year, Cataloochee's residents would drive their livestock and turkeys to markets in Waynesville or Charleston, South Carolina.

 As game was plentiful in the valley, hunting and trapping provided supplemental income to Cataloochee's early residents.
 Furs were traded for powder, lead, salt, coffee, cloth, and indigo.
 A hunting camp was established where the Cataloochee Ranger Station now stands.
 In the late 19th century, George Palmer managed to get the state to place a bounty on wolves, which were consistently killing livestock in the valley.

 Life on the Appalachian frontier was dangerous in a number of ways.
 While the early residents of Cataloochee were on friendly terms with the Cherokee, renegade Cherokee bands occasionally stole livestock.
 Wild animals such as bears and panthers often stalked the pioneers.
 Hattie Caldwell Davis wrote of an incident in the 1830s involving her great-grandmother, Mary Ann Caldwell, and Allie Bennett, both home alone one night cooking dinner while panthers roamed the valley: